-Business View Magazine interviews Daniel Ramoutarsingh, Managing Director of Trinrico Steel and Wire Products Limited – best practices Caribbean business.
+Business View Caribbean interviews Daniel Ramoutarsingh, Managing Director of Trinrico Steel and Wire Products Limited – best practices Caribbean business.

 Trinrico Steel and Wire Products Limited was established in 1974, by the late Jack Paul Ramoutarsingh.
 The company is located in Reform Village, Gasparillo, Trinidad.
 Daniel Ramoutarsingh, Jack’s son, is the company’s Managing Director.
 He relates the history of the company his father founded, noting that it has been a long and arduous struggle, but one that has been met with courage, conviction, and a fierce sense of patriotic pride.